fani8j/Igus_rebel/README.md

 The ros node expects to reach the robot at the IP and port `192.168.3.11:3920`, this IP is fixed in **src/igus_rebel/include/Rebel.hpp**, line 88.
 You can change the IP here, make sure to build the code by `colcon build` after changes.

-## Usage: Not using docker ##

-It is recommended to run the ROS node with the provided launch file, using `ros2 launch igus_rebel rebel.launch.py`

-To control the robot with MoveIt, first start the igus_rebel ROS node (`ros2 launch igus_rebel rebel.launch.py`) and then run `ros2 launch igus_rebel_moveit_config igus_rebel_motion_planner.launch.py use_gui:=true`

-To simulate the robot in Gazebo and control the simulated robot with MoveIt run `ros2 launch igus_rebel_moveit_config igus_rebel_simulated.launch.py`

 ## Installation: Using docker ##

 In case you are not using Ubuntu 24.04 and ROS2 Jazzy, you can use docker as an alternative way.